- More than 3,000 residents of Highland Park and Highwood are living below the poverty level.

 by enhancing the quality of life of our local residents.

-In 2015, the Highland Park Community Foundation awarded a record $155,000 in grants and scholarships to 33 local agencies.
-These funds serve to nurture children, strengthen families, assist senior citizens in remaining independent, develop leadership skills and academic confidence in teens, enhance artistic experiences and support environmental programs in our community.
+In 2017, the Highland Park Community Foundation awarded nearly $183,000 in grants and scholarships to 35 local agencies.
+These funds serve to nurture children, strengthen families, assist older adults in remaining independent, develop leadership skills and academic confidence in teens, enhance artistic experiences, and support innovative programs in our community.
 Click here to see the list of 2017 Grant Recipients.

 NEWS & EVENTS

 Highland Park, IL — October 10, 2017: The Highland Park Community Foundation (HPCF) is proud to announce the appointment of Terri Olian to the position of Executive Director.
 “I’m proud to announce the...
 READ MORE